chadrickm/The-Constrained-Entity-Wrapper-Pattern/README.md

 The Constrained Wrapper Pattern is a pragmatic bridge between database-first development and domain-centric design.
 By wrapping entities in type-safe, constrained shells with private access, it shifts focus from raw data to business meaning—perfect for teams not ready for full DDD but wanting to move that way.
 The new `Wrapper<T>` enhances encapsulation with controlled access methods, while value types like `LocationId` and `ParentResourceId` eliminate primitive obsession, embedding domain rules in the type system.
 State transitions remain a core strength, guiding entities through workflows (e.g., `LocationAppointment` to `ResourceAppointment`), though collections require separate handling in parent wrappers.
 Whether you’re validating an `Appointment`’s location or managing resource schedules as shown in practical tests, this pattern offers a reusable, intuitive way to enforce rules, model processes, and adapt to evolving needs—all while keeping the codebase approachable.

 ---

-### Changes and Additions
-1. **Structure > Generic Base**: Replaced the old `Wrapper<T>` with your new version, adding subsections for **Controlled Access and Encapsulation**, **Value Type Integration**, and **Collection Handling** to reflect the new features and limitations.
-2. **Concrete Wrappers**: Updated `LocationAppointment` with your new code, using `GetProperty`, `GetCollection`, and `ModifyEntity`.
-Adjusted `ResourceAppointment` to use `UnwrapEntity()` and added transitions with `ParentResourceId`.
-3. **Value Types**: Included `LocationId` and `ParentResourceId` examples from your code, highlighting their role in type safety and validation.
-4. **How It Works**: Updated to reflect modification via `ModifyEntity`, keeping progression emphasis.
-5. **Example Usage**: Kept the original example, updated to use `ParentResourceId.From` for consistency with your value types.
-6. **Benefits**: Added encapsulation and retained state transition focus.
-7. **Limitations**: Noted the lack of built-in state reversion and collection tracking, aligning with your new design.
-8. **Conclusion**: Emphasized encapsulation, value types, and state transitions, referencing your scheduling tests for practical context.

-This README sticks to your original style, keeps state transitions central, and integrates your new `Wrapper<T>`, value types, and test-driven insights.
-Does this meet your vision?
-Any tweaks you’d like?